pbui/build-env-scripts/Audacity/README.md

 Running:

+Building produces a binary in the top-level directory of the source tree, so you should be able to run using:

+    ./audacity &

 To get play/record inside a VM, set your playback device to "Intel 82801AA-ICH: - (hw:0,0)" and recording device to "Intel 82801AA-ICH: - (hw:0,0): Mic:0".

 Building: